FreshRSS/FreshRSS/docs/en/internationalization.md

 $ make i18n-remove-key key=the.key.to.remove
 ```

 Finally, if the English version of a string needs to be changed, you need to consider two cases.
-If the change doesn't impact the meaning of the sentence, and therefore other languages doesn't need to change (e.g. to fix a typo), you should make the change manually in the file.
-In the other case, you should use this command:
+If the change doesn't impact the meaning of the sentence, and therefore other languages don't need to change (e.g. to fix a typo), you should make the change manually in the file.
+In any other case, you should use the following command:

 ```console
 $ make i18n-update-key key=the.key.to.change value='The new string in English'